Gen Kelsang Chokyi, Resident Teacher

 Her interactive teachings help people explore Buddhist concepts both in meditations as well as in work and relationships.
 She is known for her integrative teachings.

-Lloyd Williams has been studying meditation for over 20 years and brings a very practical and clear understanding and experience to his teachings.
+Lloyd Williams has been practicing meditation for over 20 years and is a senior Kadampa Buddhist teacher and student.
+He brings a very practical and clear understanding and experience to his teachings.

-Katherine is a senior teacher at Atisha Kadampa Buddhist Center (AKBC) in Providence, Rhode Island.
+Katherine is a senior Kadampa Buddhist teacher and student.
 She has been studying Kadampa Buddhism since 2002 and meditation for 40+ years.
-In 2000, inspired by the benefits of urban agriculture she retired from an academic career in health policy and ethics to help people grow their local food system.
-She is a former Director of Southside Community Land Trust in Providence.
-Katherine lives in Little Compton on Quicksand Pond.
+In 2000, inspired by the benefits of urban agriculture, she retired from an academic career in health policy and ethics to help people grow their local food system.
+She is a former Director of Southside Community Land Trust in Providence and lives in Little Compton on Quicksand Pond.

-Angela teaches the Meditation for Kids and Families class at AKBC.
-She has been studying Buddhism and practicing meditation for over eight years, learning from Kadampa teachers in Seattle, Philadelphia, and Providence.
+Angela teaches meditation for kids and families at AKBC.
+She is a senior Kadmapa Buddhist teacher, studying and practicing for over eight years.
+She has learned from Kadampa teachers in Seattle, Philadelphia, and Providence.

-Angela’s professional background is in elementary education and psychology; she has over 20 years of experience developing theatre, outdoor, educational, and therapeutic programs for children.
-Angela is warm, friendly, and engaging with children and adults alike; her classes are known for being interactive, meaningful, and lots of fun!
+Angela’s professional background is in elementary education and psychology.
+She has over 20 years of experience developing theatre, outdoor, educational, and therapeutic programs for children.
+She is warm, friendly, and engaging with children and adults alike; her classes are known for being interactive, meaningful, and lots of fun!